 |Can be single phase and three phase

 |Can be stored in batteries and cells for later use

 |Produced by batteries, cells

 |Ranges between 0 and 1 because of resistive and reactive components.
-Always 1 because of resistive component only.

 |Resistive, Inductive, and Capacitive loads run by AC

 |Primarily used in electronic devices, electroplating, electrolysis, and DC operated drives